Human Anatomy Lesson 21

 - Divisions: each of the trunks splits into an anterior division and posterior division.
 The posterior divisions of the three trunks form the posterior cord and ultimately the radial nerve, the anterior divisions of the superior and medial trunks make up the lateral cord, and the anterior division of the inferior trunk makes up the medial cord.

 - Cords: so, to recap, the lateral cord is composed of the anterior divisions of the superior and middle trunks; the posterior cord is composed of the posterior divisions from all three trunks; and the medial cord is composed of the anterior division of the inferior trunk.
-In addition, the lateral pectoral nerve, which provides motor innervation to pectoralis major, branches from the lateral cord; the medial pectoral nerve, which provides motor innervation to pectoralis major and pectoralis minor, branches from the medial cord; and the axillary nerve (which provides motor innervation to deltoid and teres minor and sensory innervation to skin on the upper lateral part of the arm) and thoracodorsal nerve (which provides motor innervation to latissimus dorsi) branch from the posterior cord.
+In addition, the lateral pectoral nerve, which provides motor innervation to pectoralis major, branches from the lateral cord; the medial pectoral nerve, which provides motor innervation to pectoralis major and pectoralis minor, branches from the medial cord; and the axillary nerve (which provides motor innervation to deltoid and teres minor and sensory innervation to skin on the upper lateral part of the arm), thoracodorsal nerve (which provides motor innervation to latissimus dorsi), inferior (lower) subscapular nerve (provides motor innervation to teres major), and superior (upper) subscapular nerve (along with inferior subscapular nerve, provides motor innervation to subscapularis) branch from the posterior cord.

 - Terminal nerves: the lateral cord splits to form the musculocutaneous nerve and 1/2 of the median nerve.
 Likewise, the medial cord splits to form the ulnar nerve and the other 1/2 of the median nerve.
 The radial nerve is the continuation of the posterior cord.
-Because of the structure of the brachial plexus, the musculocutaneous nerve is composed of C5 to C7 fibers; the median nerve is composed of C6 to T1 fibers; the radial nerve is composed of C5 to T1 fibers; and the ulnar nerve is composed of C7 to T1 fibers.
+Because of the structure of the brachial plexus, the musculocutaneous nerve is composed of C5 to C7 fibers; the median nerve is composed of C6 to T1 fibers (but can also have C5 fibers); the radial nerve is composed of C5 to T1 fibers; the axillary nerve is composed of C5 and C6 fibers), and the ulnar nerve is composed of C8 and T1 fibers.

 Including this lesson, the final 7 lessons cover the upper and lower limbs.